rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 As we did for our `ShutdownOnResult` implementation, the `shutdown` method is called in the `handleComplete` method, which means when a forked task completes.
-In the above case, the shutdown policy testes if an exception was thrown by the computation, and in case it was the first exception thrown, it calls the `shutdown` method.
+In the above case, the shutdown policy tests if the computation threw an exception, and in case it was the first exception thrown, it is called the `shutdown` method.

-The `ShutdownOnSuccess` policy works in a similar way.
+The `ShutdownOnSuccess` policy works similarly.
 It calls the `shutdown` method when it gets the first successful result from one of the forked tasks:

 ```java
 // Java SDK